BogdanMikimic/aged-stock/README.md

 # Stock management tool
 This application is a tiered web tool designed for aged stock management, catering to three user levels: admins, managers, and salespeople.
-Its core function is to facilitate the creation and management of stock offers nearing expiration date (called aged stock).
+Its core function is to facilitate the creation and management stock offers nearing expiration date (called aged stock).
 It also embeds reporting, so managers can oversee the teams activity without requiring the salespeople to fill in activity reports.
-The database schema and architecture is designed to be extended to include automated email communication, data backups, machine learning and data analysis algorithms that were not included in this version.
+The database schema and architecture is designed to be extended to include automated email communication, data backups, machine learning and data analysis algorithmsa s well as a help page that were not included in this version.

 ## User Access: